microchip-pic-avr-examples/avr64ea48-digital-filters-mplab-mcc/kalman/README.md

 ## Standard Kalman Filter Equations
 After initialization, the _prediction_ and _update_ phases happen when the algorithm runs.
 The _update_ phase updates the variables based on the error it had from the _prediction_.
-Refer to the Microchip Application Note AN4515 "Processing Analog Sensor Data with Digital Filtering" for further details on the principle of the Kalman filter.
+Refer to the Microchip [Microchip Application Note AN4515: "Processing Analog Sensor Data with Digital Filtering"](https://ww1.microchip.com/downloads/en/Appnotes/ProcessAnalogSensorDataDigitalFiltering-DS00004515.pdf) for further details on the principle of the Kalman filter.

 ### Discrete Dynamic Equation